rainerenglisch/nd0821-c3-starter-code/src/model_card.md

 precision=1.00, recall=0.00, fbeta=0.00
 Slicing categorical feature: education for value education_1st-4th precision=1.00, recall=0.00, fbeta=0.00

 ## Ethical Considerations
+The data has a racial bias.
+That is, if you change of an input the race e.g. from white to black (or similar) than the chance of a 50K salary is drastically reduced.
+You should not use it in critical environments e.g. to determine the salary of an employee (because of the race bias).

 ## Caveats and Recommendations
+The model was not trained in an elaborate environment.
+Concretely, only one model type, random forest classifier, was used and no hyperparameter tuning was considered.